DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 backed by an authority that is appointed by the community for that specific purpose.
 Politics involve the method of allowing potentially opposing individual liberties to coexist.
-One of the inescapable limits to individual freedom had already been formulated in the French ‘Universal Declaration of the Rights of Man and of the Citizen’ of 1789:
+One of the inescapable limits to individual freedom has already been formulated in the French ‘Universal Declaration of the Rights of Man and of the Citizen’ of 1789:
 ‘Liberty consists in the freedom to do everything which injures no one else; hence the exercise of the natural rights of each man has no limits